ansys/pyansys-units/doc/source/user_guide/strings.rst

 - ``exponent`` is optional and must be preceded by the caret ``^`` symbol followed by the numerical exponent.

-More complex unit strings can built up by concatenation of these basic strings with spaces in between.
+More complex unit strings can be built up by concatenation of these basic strings with spaces in between.
 Spaces between the sub-strings indicate that the units are multiplied together.
 Some examples are as follows: